 The Anoka League of Women Voters was first organized in April 1920 when the National League of Women Voters chair Maud Wood Parker visited Anoka.
 Under the leadership of President Mrs. Gus Peterson, the Anoka League of Women Voters conducted a one day political school for women voters at the 1920 Anoka County Fair.
 Although this local League later disbanded, as many organizations did during the depression, the Anoka League of Women Voters was re-organized at a tea held by Mary Hensler Spurzen on May 18, 1938.
 Twenty-five women attended the tea to meet with two representatives from the Minnesota League.

-The Anoka and Coon Rapids Chapters merged to form the Anoka-Coon Rapids League of Women Voters Chapter.
-In 1979, the Anoka-Coon Rapids Chapter and the Blaine Chapter merged to form League of Women Voters Anoka, Blaine, Coon Rapids Area (LWV ABC).
-The Columbia Heights and Fridley Chapters no longer exist so the LWV ABC Chapter now includes members from all of Anoka County and northern Hennepin County.
+In the early 1970's, the Anoka and Coon Rapids Leagues merged to form the Anoka-Coon Rapids League of Women Voters.
+In 1979, the Blaine League, initially formed in 1966, merged with the Anoka-Coon Rapids League.
+The following year, the Anoka-Coon Rapids League officially changed its name to the League of Women Voters Anoka, Blaine, Coon Rapids Area (LWV ABC).
+Fridley LWV disbanded in the early 2000's, Columbia Heights LWV disbanded in the early 1980's and Circle Pines LWV disbanded in 1959, so now LWV ABC serves all of Anoka County, as well as some of northern Hennepin County.

 In 1974, the National League of Women Voters welcomed men to full membership and Fred Strobel became the first man to join League in Anoka County.

-From the beginning, LWV ABC and its predecessors have been involved in registering voters, informing voters through candidate forums, publishing candidate questionnaires and providing information about the election process.
+From the beginning, LWV ABC and its predecessors have been involved in registering voters, informing voters through candidate forums, studying local issues, publishing candidate questionnaires and providing information about the election process.

 - Working to establish city wide garbage collection in Anoka